Battle of Busan: Background

-After commander Yi Sun Shin's fleet decisively defeated the Japanese in the Battle of Hansando on July 8, the Japanese had to change their war strategy.
+After Korean Admiral Yi Sun-sin's fleet decisively defeated the Japanese in the Battle of Hansando on July 8, the Japanese had to change their war strategy.
 Their strategy was to deliver more land forces and supplies by sea to the northern part of the Korean peninsula and then they would march into Ming China.
 With the failure of this strategy, Japanese troops in the northern provinces of Joseon Korea had to suffer from starvation and shortages of supplies.
 To invade China, they needed to secure war supply routes.
 The alternate plan was to advance troops and supplies by roads, but this route was blocked by the Uibyeong ("Righteous Army").
 Many Korean civilians and Buddhist monks formed a voluntary army and attacked Japanese troops.

 Formation of the united Joseon fleet

-After the Battle of Hansan Island, in which commander Yi Sun-sin's navy won against the Japanese navy around mid-July, they remained silent for nearly a month.
-In mid-August Japanese Kato Yoshiaki's army, Kimura's army, and Okamoto's army retreated from Hanyang, the later capital of the Joseon dynasty, to Gyeongsang Province.
+After the Battle of Hansan Island, which Yi Sun-sin's navy won against the Japanese navy around mid-July, they remained silent for nearly a month.
+In mid-August Kato Yoshiaki's army, Kimura's army, and Okamoto's army retreated from Hanyang, the later capital of Joseon, to Gyeongsang Province.
 Around this time, most of the Japanese troops retreated to Gimhae to secure their munitions.
 In addition, following the Battle of Hansan Island, the Japanese navy retreated to Busan and focused on protecting and rebuilding their positions.
 Commander Yi sent spy ships to Busan port and found out there were about 470 warships there.
-Commander Yi believed that the Japanese were retreating to their country, so Gyeongsang Province Governor (慶尙右水營) Kim Soo requested that Commander Yi block their sea route.
-Therefore, Commander Yi with Commanders Won Gyun and Yi Eok Ki united their fleets, for a total of 166 vessels.
+Commander Yi believed that the Japanese were retreating to their country, so Gyeongsang Province Governor (慶尙右水營) Kim Su requested that Commander Yi block their sea route.
+Therefore, Commander Yi with Commanders Wŏn Kyun and Yi Ŏkki united their fleets, for a total of 166 vessels.
 On their way to Busan, Commander Yi defeated 24 Japanese ships at Seopyeongpo (西平浦), at the Battle of Dadaejin (多大浦), and at Jeolyoungdo (絶影島).
 The combined Joseon fleet defeated the Japanese navy repeatedly, largely as a result of their well-trained sailors and the Joseon ships' medium- and long-range cannons.